Your basic Homestay package includes:

 - Full package of information to help in your planning

 - 3 delicious homemade meals a day, with the option of a packed lunch

 - Information about other tour destinations in Costa Rica

 - Tours, visits and adventures led by local professional guides.
 Whether you’re feeling active and want to hike the cloud-forest, visit bat caves or go trekking on horse-back, or you prefer to try your hand at coffee-picking or a visit to a traditional trapiche or sugar mill, a folk art gasllery or a cheese maker, there’s something to do for everyone in San Gerardo.
 Check out all the options at What to do.
 The homestay packages include wonderful days already planned for you – or you can mix and match your own activities.
 Once you have made your reservation we will also email you a handy Information Kit to help with your planning.

 - Spanish classes provided in the comfort of your homestay or at our office.
-Costa Rica Holiday Homestay has contracted the services of Alex Zuniga (link) our bilingual Spanish teacher who is available to teach private classes, couples or groups at all levels.
+Costa Rica Holiday Homestay has contracted the services of Karol Fernandez and Alex Zuniga, our bilingual Spanish teachers who are available to teach private classes, couples or groups at all levels.
 Please try and give us at least 2 weeks advance warning you would like classes for us to make the arrangements you require.

 - Climbing Mt Chirripó – if conquering Costa Rica’s highest mountain is in your plans then we’ll help you with reservations, summit lodgings, guides, porters and meals.
 We suggest you plan your ascent for after your homestay.
-We need at least 2 weeks to arrange your Mt Chirripó hike, and longer in the busy season of January – April.
+We need at least 2 weeks to arrange your Mt Chirripó hike, and about 2 months notice in the busy season of January – April.

 Making the most of your Homestay